cran/timevis/README.md

 <img src="inst/img/hex.png" width="170" align="right"/>

-{timevis} lets you create rich and *fully interactive* timeline visualizations in R. Timelines can be included in Shiny apps and R markdown documents, or viewed from the R console and RStudio Viewer.
+{timevis} lets you create rich and *fully interactive* timeline visualizations in R. Timelines can be included in Shiny apps or R markdown documents.
 {timevis} includes an extensive API to manipulate a timeline after creation, and supports getting data out of the visualization into R.
-This package is based on the [visjs](https://visjs.org/) Timeline JavaScript library.
+This package is based on the [visjs](https://visjs.github.io/vis-timeline/docs/timeline/) Timeline JavaScript library.

 **Need Shiny help?
 [I’m available for